Dana Bullister

 Dana Bullister is a second-time challenger.
 A policy design researcher and data scientist now pursuing her PhD at Northeastern, Dana is a longtime renter in Cambridge.
 She does not own a car and gets around via multimodal transit.

 During her time in Cambridge, Dana has worked at various tech companies and is active in the local innovation scene.
 She volunteers extensively and currently serves as the chair of the board of the YWCA.
 She has exhaustive policy proposals on her campaign website, and is the only candidate to take a stance on goat grazing policy.
+She is a member of a graduate student union.

 In her first run in 2021, Dana accepted an endorsement from Cambridge Citizens Coalition.
 Dana went on to disavow CCC's public behavior in a Medium comment.
 She did not seek CCC's endorsement in 2025.